t3rn/t3rn/docs/main/docs/resources/security.md

 ## Smart Contract Functionality in Order Flow

-t3rn utilizes a suite of interconnected contracts to manage secure and efficient cross-chain operations.
+t3rn utilizes a suite of interconnected contracts to manage secure and efficient crosschain operations.

 ### **Core Contracts in the Order Flow**

 1. **OrderBook**

-   The central repository for all cross-chain orders.
+   The central repository for all crosschain orders.
 It handles:

    - **Order Creation**: Tracks and verifies new orders.
    - **Order Attestation**: Ensures orders meet quorum through committee-based validation.